jivebiscuit/jivebiscuit.github.io/docs/policy/general.md

 *This section reserved for future IDS/ERIDS system development.*

 #### 4-2-3.
 Online Controller Contactability
-Controllers must be connected and present in the ZHU TeamSpeak while controlling any position in the ZHU ARTCC regardless if any other controllers are online.
+Controllers must be connected and present in an appropriate ZHU Discord voice channel while controlling any position in the ZHU ARTCC regardless if any other controllers are online.
 This is done in an effort to improve contactability and visibility of current controllers and ease the process of any controllers wishing to additionally sign on below, around, or above any currently online controllers.

-Controllers may momentarily disconnect from the ZHU TeamSpeak if needed to coordinate in other Discord/TeamSpeak servers with other facilities or positions, but should use any CRC functions available to attempt the coordination first (facility shoutlines, VSCS override and call functionalities, etc.).
+Controllers may momentarily disconnect from the ZHU Discord if needed to coordinate in other Discord/TeamSpeak servers with other facilities or positions, but should use any CRC functions available to attempt the coordination first (facility shoutlines, VSCS override and call functionalities, etc.).

-!!! note
-    A TeamSpeak Connection guide is available on the ZHU website for assistance with installing and configuring TeamSpeak on your computer.

 ### 4-3.
 Social Media
 #### 4-3-1.
-ZHU ARTCC Social Media/Discord/Teamspeak Policy
+ZHU ARTCC Social Media/Discord
-The members of ZHU ARTCC are expected to act in the highest regard.
+The members of ZHU are expected to act in the highest of regards.
 This includes candor, professional integrity, etc. While we like to have fun and enjoy ourselves, it's important to remember that we need to remain respectful of all individuals.

-Members must be respectful of others, regardless of any background, including sexual orientation, gender identification, etc.
+1. Members must be respectful of others, regardless of any background, including sexual orientation, gender identification, etc.
 1. All VATSIM CoC, CoR, User Agreement, and VATUSA policies shall be enforced.
-All violations shall be reported to the ZHU ARTCC ATM.
+All violations shall be reported to the ATM.
-1. The ATM shall determine the proper action for any behavioral violation
+1. The ATM shall determine the proper course of action for any behavioral violation.
-1. ZHU holds a zero-tolerance policy for any hate speech.
+1. ZHU holds a zero tolerance policy for any hate speech.
-1. Any incidents shall result in the revocation of controlling privileges, and ZHU ARTCC social media platform permissions, and shall meet with the ATM and DATM for immediate counseling.
+    1. Any incidents shall result in revocation of controlling privileges, Teamspeak/Discord permissions, and shall meet with the ATM and DATM for immediate counseling.
-1. Any offense of this nature may result in immediate termination from the ZHU ARTCC roster in conjunction with VATUSA DP001 with referrals made to the VATSIM Supervisor Department.
+    1. Any offense of this nature may result in immediate termination from the ZHU roster in conjunction with VATUSA DP001 with referrals made to the VATSIM Supervisor Department.

-**Prohibited behavior includes:**
+1. Prohibited behavior includes:

-1. Threats, bullying, harassment, or any violation of VATSIM CoC, CoR, or any ZHU Policies.
+    1. Threats, bullying, harassment, or any violation of VATSIM COC, COR, or ZHU General Policy.
-1. Disruptive behavior includes, but is not limited to spamming in chat, excessive poking, excessive channel switching, soundboard usage in Flying, Controlling, Streaming, and Lobby channels, and excessive pinging.
+    1. Disruptive behavior includes, but not limited to: spamming in chat, excessive poking, excessive channel switching, soundboard usage, excessive pinging.
     1. Recording (or distribution thereof) or streaming the Teamspeak or Discord audio (including Twitch streams).
     1. Illegal activities
     1. Unauthorized bots
     1. Attempting to subvert the security, integrity, and/or permissions system of the Teamspeak or Discord server.
-1. Utilizing the ZHU Discord via text or voice channels during a disciplinary ban.
+    1. Attempting to connect to the Discord during a disciplinary ban.
     1. Attempting to circumvent a disciplinary timeout/ban via a separate account.

 #### 4-3-2.
-Social Media Platform Channel Usage
+Discord Voice Channel Usage
-Controlling or flying channels are designed for those currently controlling or flying on the VATSIM network only.
+All coordinating or flying voice channels are designed for those currently controlling or flying on the VATSIM network only.
 The use of these channels comes with the expectation of:

 1. The ability to concentrate on controlling or flying, regardless of traffic volume.
 1. The ability to coordinate with other controllers or fellow pilots without delay, audio obstruction, or the need to move channels.
 1. The absence of distractions is not directly related to network operations.

+All community voice channels may/may not require a Push-to-Talk (PTT).

 #### 4-3-3.
 ZHU ARTCC Discord
 The ZHU ARTCC utilizes an official ZHU ARTCC Discord server for community text communications, meetings, and other various ARTCC and community related activities.
 Access to ZHU’s Discord server is a privilege.
 Members are assigned their complete name (as registered with VATSIM) as their nickname on the Discord server and must link their VATUSA account with their Discord profile per Welcome Channel instructions.
 This is done to ensure proper synchronization of server roles and display names can be done automatically.
 Controllers wishing to use another name than their VATSIM registered name must request from the ZHU ARTCC staff to be given specific Discord server permissions to utilize their desired nickname.